Which Size Ukulele Is Right For Me?

 What are these DGBE vs GCEA things I keep hearing about?

 The Baritone Uke is commonly tuned to the notes DGBE.
-Some players tune their Tenor Ukes to DGBE [many guitar players do this] but the most common tuning for Tenor, Concert and Soprano is GCEA.
+Some players tune their Tenor Ukes to DGBE [many guitar players do this, too] but the most common tuning for Tenor, Concert and Soprano is GCEA.
 If you tried to tune a Soprano Uke to DGBE the string tension would be incorrect and uncomfortable to play.
-Speaking of tuning - clip on tuner is a great way to easily and quickly tune your Uke.
+Speaking of tuning - a clip on tuner is a great way to easily and quickly tune your Uke.

 As you can see there is a Uke for everyone.
 Most people start with one and add different sizes to their collection as they continue their Uke journey.
+If you're still not sure which one to get - just give us a call at (800) 544-7625 and we will help you find the perfect fit.